QuantEcon/lecture-python-intro/lectures/inflation_history.md

 But notice that in doing so, it also eliminates an automatic supply mechanism constraining the price level.

-A low-inflation paper fiat money system replaces that automatic mechanism with an enlightened government that commits itself to limit the quantity of a pure token, no-cost currency.
+A low-inflation paper fiat money system replaces that automatic mechanism with an enlightened government that commits itself to limiting the quantity of a pure token, no-cost currency.

 Now let's see what happened to the price level in our four countries when after 1914 one after another of them left the gold/silver standard.